mathphreak/keyboard.backbone.js/README.md

 Binds a keyCode to a meaning.
 (Well, duh.)

 ### `Backbone.Keyboard.bindAction(meaning, action)`
 Binds a meaning to an action.
-If `meaning` and `action` are the same string, then it's not necessary to call this.
+If `meaning` and `action` are the same string, then it's not necessary to call this, unless you've already bound `meaning` to a different action.
 `action` can be a string or a function with two parameters: if the key is going down (keydown true/keyup false) and the event object itself, as recieved from jQuery, just in case it's needed.